courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 ### QC-ing pipeline description
 In order to evaluate the accuracy of the physiological data, quality indices were calculated for each modality using filtered signals.
-These signals were analysed in 1-minute sliding windows with a step size of 10 seconds for each run.
-A quality report was generated for each run, and can be found under:
+These signals were analysed in 1-minute windows for each run.
+The quality assessment was generated for each run, and can be found under:
-`dataset/derivatives/sub-XX/ses-XX/XX_physio.html`.
+`<>.physprep/derivatives/sub-XX/ses-XX/XX_physio.html`.
 A quantitative description of the processed biosignals, and interactive plots for each modality can be found in that report.
 A visual inspection was conducted to ensure the overall quality of the data.
 The details about the computed quality metrics for each modality are described below.
 Even if a quality assessment is provided for each run, it is the responsibility of the researchers to make sure the data met their quality requirements.